AmitGit217/news-explorer-full/README.md

 **Store and hooks by entities**

-    The api for the clinet actions and the app state is the hooks that has been developed using Context API.
+    The api for the client actions and the app state is the hooks that has been developed using Context API.
 The hook will get an "injection" of the api service for example:

     const useCardsFromNewsApi = () => {
-        const [cards, setcards] = useState(false)
+        const [cards, setCards] = useState(false)
         const getCards = async () => {
             try {
                 const res = await newsApiService.getCards()
-                setcards(res.data)
+                setCards(res.data)
                 return res
             }catch(err){
                 console.log(err)